Freakkedduck/Mental-Health-Chatbot/README.md

 # MindEase – Mental Health Companion

 ## Overview
-**MindEase** is a web-based AI-powered mental health chatbot designed to provide a safe, supportive space for users to express their feelings.
+**MindEase** is a Static web-based AI-powered mental health chatbot designed to provide a safe, supportive space for users to express their feelings.
 It offers **empathetic responses, crisis support resources, CBT-style exercises, and daily mood check-ins**, helping users manage emotions and build resilience.

 ⚠️ **Disclaimer**: MindEase is **not a replacement for professional therapy or medical advice**.
 In crisis situations, always reach out to emergency services or professional hotlines.